dmics/organizingdata/readme.md

 Since there's a limit of 2,500 requests per day and the API takes a bit of time, we'll filter out just two rows to gather latitude and longitude.

-----@@@ find a good way to facet this so it's limited ------

-- Click Commercial Vehicle > Facet > Text Facet
+- Click Publisher > Facet > Text Facet
-- Click 'True' to only show the 2 rows that were related to traffic accidents
+- Click on [Associated Newspapers] to limit our set to two rows.
-- Click Location > Edit Column > Add Column by Fetching URLs... and enter this expression: `"http://maps.google.com/maps/api/geocode/json?sensor=false&address=" + escape(value, "url")`
+- Click Place of Publication > Edit Column > Add Column by Fetching URLs... and enter this expression: `"http://maps.google.com/maps/api/geocode/json?sensor=false&address=" + escape(value, "url")`
-- Name the column 'geocodingResponse' and click OK.
+- Name the column 'geocodingResponse', add a 0 to the 'Throttle delay,' and click OK.
 This will take 20-30 seconds to finish.
 - The new 'geocodingResponse' column won't be very clear or useful - it will be the full JSON response with all of the information Google has about that location.
 - Click geocodingResponse > Edit Column > Add Column based on this column
 - Enter `with(value.parseJson().results[0].geometry.location, pair, pair.lat +", " + pair.lng)` and call the new column 'latlng.'
 Hit OK.
 This will parse the JSON and correctly format the latitute and longitude in the new column.